Sidney Reilly: First World War activity

-In earlier biographies by Winfried Lüdecke and Pepita Bobadilla, Reilly is described as living as a spy in Wilhelmine Germany from 1917 to 1918.
-Drawing upon the latter sources, Richard Deacon likewise asserted that Reilly had operated behind German lines on a number of occasions and once spent weeks inside the German Empire gathering information about the next planned thrust against the Allies.
-(In one version by Lockhart Reilly he is alleged to have been a part of a German War meeting involving Kaiser Wilhelm II).
-However, most later biographies concur that Reilly's activities in the United States between 1915 and 1918 precluded any such escapades on the European Front.
+In earlier biographies by Winfried Lüdecke (de), and Pepita Bobadilla, Reilly is described as living as a spy in Wilhelmine Germany from 1917 to 1918.
+Drawing upon these sources, Richard Deacon likewise asserted that Reilly had operated behind German lines on several occasions and once spent weeks inside the German Empire gathering information about the next planned thrust against the Allies.
+(In one version by Lockhart, Reilly is alleged to have been a part of a German War meeting involving Kaiser Wilhelm II).

+Most later biographies, however, concur that Reilly's activities in the United States between 1915 and 1918 precluded any such escapades on the European Front.
 Later biographers believe that Reilly, while lucratively engaged in the munitions business in New York City, was covertly employed in British intelligence in which role he may well have participated in several acts of so-called "German sabotage" deliberately calculated to provoke the United States to enter the war against the Central Powers.

 Historian Christopher Andrew notes that "Reilly spent most of the first two and a half years of the war in the United States".
 Likewise, author Richard B. Spence states that Reilly lived in New York City for at least a year, 1914–15, where he engaged in arranging munitions sales to the Imperial German Army and its enemy the Imperial Russian Army.
-However, when the United States entered the war in April 1917, Reilly's business became less profitable since his company was now prohibited from selling ammunition to the Germans and, after the Russian revolution occurred in October 1917, the Russians were no longer buying munitions.
+However, when the United States entered the war in April 1917, Reilly's business became less profitable since his company was now prohibited from selling ammunition to the Germans and, after the Russian revolution occurred in November 1917, the Russians were no longer buying munitions.
 Faced with unexpected financial hardship, Reilly sought to resume his paid intelligence work for the British government while in New York City.